caoccao/where-to-do-pull-ups/germany/berlin/README.md

 ## Volkspark Wilmersdorf

-The Volkspark Wilmersdorf is full of all kinds of calisthenics equipment.
+There is a [calisthenics ground](https://maps.app.goo.gl/Z35t9YbfN9PAHvtx7) in Volkspark Wilmersdorf.
+It is full of all kinds of calisthenics equipment.

 ![Volkspark Wilmersdorf 01](volkspark-wilmersdorf-01.jpg)